UTGARD LAB PHASE II: A SIMFUEL FABRICATION & CHARACTERISATION FACILITY

 One way to obviate this problem is to work on simulated SNF (SIMFUELs) consisting of e.g. specially prepared UO2 (depleted) pellets with the same microstructures expected for real SNF with chemical components added to simulate plutonium and fission products formed in-reactor.
 Ready availability of a wide range of SIMFUEL compositions would both accelerate and enhance understanding of the relative roles of different phases in SNF and mechanistic understanding of key fuel behaviours.

 Currently, SIMFUEL fabrication in the UK is only conducted at NNL, which again presents access issues.
-Thus, the vision for this proposal is to establish a university facility for SIMFUEL fabrication & characterisation - a facility that will be unique within the UK HEI landscape and, by offering open access to external users, will serve to drive and accelerate UK SNF research.
-Reflecting the fuel used in the UK's current AGRs & LWR, and to be used in new build LWRs, our focus will be on oxide SIMFUELs - although, with an eye to future fuel cycles, this will include MOX and ThO2-based fuels.
-The proposed facility will therefore initiate, support and enable research in the following themes:
+Thus, the vision for this proposal was to establish a university facility for SIMFUEL fabrication & characterisation - a unique facility within the UK HEI landscape and, by offering open access to external users, driving and accelerating UK SNF research.
+Reflecting the fuel used in the UK's current AGRs & LWR, and to be used in new build LWRs, our focus is on oxide SIMFUELs - although, with an eye to future fuel cycles, this also includes uranium nitride, MOX and ThO2-based fuels.
+Since its establishment in 2020, UTGARD has initiated, supported and enabled research in the following themes:

 Theme 1: The development of new, advanced sintering routes for the fabrication of SIMFUELs with porosities, fission product loadings, and defect microstructures that better simulate those of real SNF.